Australian judge sentences Erin Patterson to life in prison for poisoning relatives with mushrooms

 “Not only did you cut short three lives and cause lasting damage to Ian Wilkinson’s health, thereby devastating extended Patterson and Wilkinson families, you inflicted untold suffering on your own children, whom you robbed of their beloved grandparents,” he added.

-Both prosecution and defense lawyers had agreed that a life sentence was an appropriate punishment for the then-50-year-old on three counts of murder and one of attempted murder.
+Both prosecution and defense lawyers had agreed that a life sentence was an appropriate punishment for the 50-year-old on three counts of murder and one of attempted murder.

 But defense lawyers had asked for Patterson to become eligible for parole after serving 30 years.
 Prosecutors had argued she should never be considered for parole because she did not deserve the court’s mercy.